arazabishov/hexocat-bot/README.md

   -d 'text=retrofit&token=test_token'
 ```

-In case if you want to run a server in the production environment you have either to change `Rocket.toml` file or to supply environment variables.
+If you want to run a server in the production environment you have either to change `Rocket.toml` file to include extra properties or to expose them as environment variables:

 ```bash
 # Prepare release version of the binary.